mortendk/saga11/README.md

 Saga eleven - A Static Website builder powered by 11ty and netlifycms, but at the end its just html, css & js

-## Super duper alpa version 0.2
+## Super duper beta version 0.2.1

-Fair warning this is still in alpha ;)
+Fair warning this is still in Beta, so things might gonna break

 ## a static what...